Aravindray/Notes/How-to-do-it.md

 Don't need to sign in just click download without sign in.

-Important Note: Don't Change Window Service Name default is MYSQL80, Again do not change the name
+**Important Note:** Don't Change Window Service Name - default is MYSQL80, Again do not change the name

 ### How to create and activate virtual environment in python?